greeshmithasai006/amfoss-tasks/task 01/Solution.md

 rm --help : if we use this it will display how to use rm

-mv path-of-the-file-to-be-moved path-where-its-to-be-moved-to : to commit and push changes to github
+mv path-of-the-file-to-be-moved path-where-its-to-be-moved-to : to move file from one repository to other

 git status : It is used to display the current state of your local git repository.It provides information about which files have been modified, which files are staged for commit, and which files are untracked